Anna Marie Mattson published Veterans Commemoration September 18, 2020 in News 2020-09-19 14:26:18 -0400

 Daughtry has worked as Chief of Staff to notable political figures, such as former U.S. Secretary of Labor, Alexis Herman, and former Chairs of the Democratic Party, Howard Dean and Terry McAuliffe.
 She served in 2008 and 2016 as the Chief Executive Officer of the Democratic National Convention, she is the first person in Democratic Party history to hold the position twice.

 Named one of the 12 most influential Democrats in the nation on faith and values politics by Religion News Service, Leah also works with Faith in Action, the Democratic party’s outreach program to communities of faith.
 Leah currently serves as pastor of the House of the Lord Church in Washington, D.C.
 Further, Leah served as Resident Fellow at Harvard University’s Institute of Politics where she focused on the role of faith and values play in American politics.
 Leah sits on the Executive Committee of the National Council of Negro Women.
 An electrifying speaker full of power and charisma, she transforms corporate teams, congregations, and communities for the better.
 Beyond her amazing career, she’s also a loving aunt, dedicated mentor, and avid shoe lover.

 Anna Marie Mattson published Global Veterans & Military Families Caucus in Caucuses 2019-07-03 07:20:03 -0400

 VMF Caucus France Chair, DPCA Voting Rep for DA France

-Press Attaché for DA France, also serve on DA Global Comms Team.
-Serve on Military, Veterans and Military Families Caucus in formation.
+Serve on DA France Military, Veterans and Military Families Caucus in formation.
 Appreciating the opportunity to serve our military community, also participates in Memorial Day ceremonies and visits to the wounded warriors at Landstuhl Military Hospital.